moguzhankarakaya/3DGraphicsEngine/README.md

 good to get ones' hands dirty by implementing a software based rasterization pipeline to comprehend hardware controlled pipeline stages of rasterization.

+Model View Projection transformations, FPS camera, clipping, depth buffer, and texturing are implemented and final image rendered on the command prompt.
+It is possible to render an image 30+ fps using models with less than 1k polygons.

 The whole project is created and tested using VS 2017.